Samuel12321/rpi-simple-tv/README.md

 +-------------------+
 ```

-- Raspberry pi zero with TVHAT sends chanels over wifi to raspberry pi in tv
+- Raspberry pi zero with TVHAT running tv headend sends content by m3u over wifi to raspberry pi in tv
 - channels are selected by using a potentiometer or remote